-Here are 12 brands who have absolutely smashed their social media marketing and portrayed themselves in an excellent light with the help from their humour.
+Read on to discover the 12 brands who have absolutely smashed their social media marketing and portrayed themselves in excellent light with the help from their humour.
+Their large social followings and great interaction further prove that the hilarious work they’re doing is boosting their image.
 We had a good laugh finding these – enjoy!

 Let's do it. 😉